rtanoeiro/pantry-pal/README.md

 - AI Meal Suggestions: If you host a local LLM, you'll be able to use your available pantry items to get a dinner recommendation.
 If you don't host one, you'll be able to input your AI Provider Token and use that instead.

 - Expiry Notifications: PantryPal will alert you when items are nearing their expiry date, helping you use them before they go to waste.

+## Contributing

+You can contribute to this project by helping on any of the things listed in the Future Update Section.